Internalized oppression: Types

 Internalized oppression occurs as a result of psychological injury caused by external oppressive events (e.g., harassment and discrimination), and it has a negative impact on individuals' self system (e.g., self-esteem, self-image, self-concept, self-worth, and self-regulation).
 The trauma of internalized oppression is intensified by repetitive exposure to explicit violence such as segregation and discrimination, as well as implicitly through various forms of oppressive microprocesses and insidious microaggressions (e.g., privation of inclusion and peripheralizing).
 It may manifest on an individual or group level, and may form as base for in-group conflict and further discrimination that can be hurtful and limiting.

 Internalized racism is about fostering a negative attitude towards one's own race, created by the oppressing race, and nurturing a positive attitude towards the oppressor's race (e.g., race traitor).
 As a result, it leads individuals to experience chronic self-hatred and deny their membership in their own racial group.
 Over time, it can be an effect of internalized colonialism.
 As heirs of ingrained assimilation to the oppressor's truth and by nurturing attributional errors, the colonized people gradually accept the oppressor's norm as the norm to follow, often unintentionally and without being aware of it.
 An example of internalized colonialism on self-perception is the practice of skin whitening (see colorism), which is found in Africa and Asia.

 Internalized homophobia, also known as internalized heterosexism, occurs in the LGBT community when individuals adopt a culture's heterosexist attitudes.
 It has a positive correlation with psychological distress and a negative correlation with self-esteem.
 Internalized homophobia is strongly associated with guilt and shame (especially among youth) and has been linked to increased anxiety, depression and suicide.
-Additionally, research suggests that internalized homophobia can shape how individuals navigate their authenticity in personal and professional settings, often compelling them to develop strategies to manage or conceal aspects of their identity.
+Additionally, research suggests that internalized homophobia can shape how individuals navigate their authenticity in personal and professional relationships, often compelling them to develop strategies to manage or conceal aspects of their identity.